 Itajaí is home to Brazil's second-largest port complex in terms of container movement and hosts the Marejada, one of the largest Portuguese and seafood festivals in the country.

-Prices are approximately equal throughout the year.
-On average Itajai is extremely inexpensive compared to other ports.
-Take a look at the graph below for the monthly average cost per day.
+Prices are roughly equal throughout the year.
+On average Itajai is moderately inexpensive compared to other ports.
+The chart below shows the monthly average cost per day for cruises from Itajai.

 Want to hear about the best deals and cruise tips every week?
 Sign up for our free weekly VIP Newsletter, customized exactly to your preferences!